FoxOfFire/obsidian/Dnd/Homebrew/Spells/Poison-burst Shot.md

 **_At Higher Levels._**
-When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for each slot level above 3rd.
+When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for each slot level above 3rd
-#dnd